 For many people, having a drink or two is part of their daily routine.
 An hour at a pub or a game night with friends usually means having a few drinks.
-But, for people with diabetes, drinking alcohol is a bit more complicated.
+But, for people with diabetes, drinking is a bit more complicated.
+Alcohol can affect people with diabetes by causing significant fluctuations in blood sugar levels, potentially leading to conditions like hypoglycemia or ketoacidosis.
 Not to mention the confusion caused by there being two types of diabetes.

 La Hacienda Treatment Center Accepts People with Diabetes that want to Stop Drinking